NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 Evolution by anthropogenic action: resistance of mosquitoes to pesticides.

 When DDT was introduced to control mosquitoes, it was tremendously successful.
 Most of the mosquitoes were sensitive to DDT and were therefore killed.
-In that population of mosquitoes, few mosquitoes became resistant to DDT and survived.
+In that population of mosquitoes, a few mosquitoes became resistant to DDT and survived.
 They multiplied, and now almost the entire population of mosquitoes is resistant to DDT.

 The same pattern has been observed in bacteria that are multidrug-resistant due to excessive use of drugs and medicines.

-Evolution Class 12th Notes: Adaptive Radiation
+Adaptive Radiation

 The process of evolution of different species in a given geographical area, starting from a point and radiating to other areas of geography (habitat), is called adaptive radiation.
 Darwin’s finches represent one of the best examples of adaptive radiation.
-Australian marsupials, each different from the other, evolved from one ancestral stock, but all within Australian island continents.
+Australian marsupials, each different from the other, evolved from one ancestral stock, but all within the Australian island continent.

-When more than one adaptive radiation appears to have occurred in an isolated geographical area (representing different habitats), we can call this convergent evolution, e.g Placental mammals and Australian marsupials.
+When more than one adaptive radiation appears to have occurred in an isolated geographical area (representing different habitats), we can call this convergent evolution, e.g, Placental mammals and Australian marsupials.

-Lamarck had said that the evolution of life forms had occurred but was driven by the use and disuse of organs.
+Lamarck had said that the evolution of life forms had occurred, but was driven by the use and disuse of organs.
 He gave the example of giraffes evolving their necks by foraging leaves on tall trees and having to adapt by elongating their necks.

 • Limited natural resources.